Thank you for reading our post, please rate this article at the end.

 You could also cut your RV fuel consumption by signing up for a fuel station loyalty membership.
 Membership cards like Good Sam regularly offer fuel discounts at different fuel stations.

-Finally, you must map your route to avoid searching for gas.
+Finally, you must map your route to avoid having to search for gas.
 Know your RV’s fuel tank capacity.
-Rate of consumption and how many miles between the available filling stations.
+The rate of consumption and the distance between available filling stations.
 This way, it’s easy to estimate how much you’ll spend and avoid the unpleasant surprises of high gas prices.

 You could even take your planning a step further by using Google Maps or Waze to identify the most efficient RV route based on the current traffic conditions.